 To assess whether the model would be sensitive enough to identify differences in biofilm due to the exposure of antimicrobial dentifrices we exposed typodonts to a commercial toothpaste formulation (Colgate Total SnF) containing 0.454% (0.15% w/v fluoride ion) in the form of a 1:5 (w/v) solution by dissolving 1 gram of toothpaste in to 4 mL of dH20 (Invitrogen, USA).
 We used a solution rather than whole toothpaste to allow equal exposure to the typodont surfaces without the need for physical brushing which may introduce variability and extended handling.
 We also wanted to isolate the action of the active ingredients on SPB in the typodont model from the physical action of brushing.
 When the toothpaste is used there is a dilution effect from tap water and saliva, thus the active ingredient would be diluted during routine brushing (Satou et al. 2020).
 Application as a slurry has been shown clinically to improve efficacy, presumably due to increased access to hard-to-reach high risk sites for caries (Sjögren 1995).
 However, a dilution greater than 1:3 was shown to reduce efficacy (Satou et al. 2020).
-The final concentration of SnF in our toothpaste solution was 0.0908% (908 µg/mL).
+The final concentration of SnF2 in our toothpaste solution was 0.0908% (908 µg/mL).
 After 24 hrs of initial growth the typodont was removed from the reactor and dip rinsed in 150 mL PBS to remove loosely adhered cells.
 Then, the typodont was incubated in 150 mL of toothpaste solution for 2 min before rinsing with PBS and placing back in the reactor system with 125 mL of fresh M-BHI broth.
 This was repeated twice a day at an interval of 7-8 hrs to simulate an evening and morning oral hygiene regime.
 This was repeated on days 2, 3 and 4.
 After the last treatment on day 4 the typodont was incubated for a further 2 hrs in fresh M-BHI broth prior to sampling for biofilm quantification.
 A sham untreated control was exposed to the same regime except PBS was used instead of the toothpaste solution.
 To assess whether there was background staining of MB from the typodont material we performed a blank measurement by incubating a typodont with sterile media for 1 hour and then staining with 0.05% MB for 30 sec. followed by elution and absorbance quantification.

 Staining and imaging of the simulated plaque biofilm on the typodont